dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ### Rule description

 Catching corrupted state exceptions could mask errors (such as access violations), resulting in inconsistent state of execution or making it easier for attackers to compromise system.
-Instead, catch and handle a more specific set of exception type(s) or re-throw the exception
+Instead, catch and handle a more specific set of exception type(s) or re-throw the exception.

-## [CA2200](https://docs.microsoft.com/visualstudio/code-quality/ca2200): Rethrow to preserve stack details.
+## [CA2200](https://docs.microsoft.com/visualstudio/code-quality/ca2200): Rethrow to preserve stack details

 |Item|Value|
 |-|-|